Mobile and digital technology use in today’s world is ever-evolving but rapidly becoming relied upon for many everyday

 This decision makes it easier for states to implement mDL solutions since the court is clear: Police cannot arbitrarily search phones.

 The 21 December 2020 bill voted by Congress is also explicit (page 423): The presentation of information from a mobile or digital driver's license does not grant access to information stored on the mobile phone, nor can it be seized by authorities.

 The same text specifies (page 422) that non-physical versions of driving licenses will be considered valid when Real ID enforcement starts (1 October 2021 according to DHS).

-Of course, digital driver's licenses have to be issued in accordance with regulations.
+Of course, mobile driver's licenses have to be issued in accordance with regulations.